menu icon

 southern style baked macaroni and cheese in a baking dish

-Southern-style baked macaroni and cheese is probably my favorite side dish.
+Southern-style Black folks' baked macaroni and cheese is probably my favorite side dish.
 I have always loved it.
-I also love the various mac and cheese preparations with lobster, breadcrumbs, and more.
+Black folks make ours a little differently, but I also love the various mac and cheese preparations with lobster, breadcrumbs, and more.
 I have been to several catered events with a mac and cheese bar and I absolutely love this idea.
 This is a holiday recipe favorite, so it is loaded with tons of cheese and other goodness.

 If you are a fan of mac and cheese, you will probably love my Lobster Mac and Cheese, Simple Stovetop Mac and Cheese, Chicken Mac and Cheese, and Bacon Gouda Mac and Cheese recipes as well.